yl2342/ytsp25/README.md

 ├── venv/                   # Virtual environment
 ├── .env                    # Environment variables (includes GEMINI_API_KEY)
 ├── .env.example            # Example environment file
+├── .gitignore              # Git ignore file
+├── Procfile                # Render deployment file
+├── build.sh                # Build script for Render
 ├── requirements.txt        # Python dependencies
 ├── run.py                  # Application entry point
 └── README.md               # This file
 ```

 ---

 ## Render deployment

 YSTP has been deployed on Render.
-You can access the application at https://ytsp.onrender.com .
+You can access the application at https://ytsp25.onrender.com.
-We use a basic paid plan for the server and the database is in the same environment.
-The server and database could be terminated from time to time based on the limit and inactivity.
-So loss of user data can be expected, and you might start from scratch and be the only app user when accessing the app from this link.
-We will try to keep the app running as long as possible and improve it by hosting the database separately in the future.
+We use a basic paid plan for hosting the server and PostgreSQL database on Render.
+This serves as the online version of the application, and the database instance is independent and not shared with the local implementation.The server and database could be terminated for long periods of inactivity.
+Contact us if this deployment is not working.

 ---

 ## Local Server Setup Instructions

+You can also set up and host your own local server and run the application by following the instructions below.
+Your local server and database will be independent and non-interfering from the online deployment.

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.8 or higher, but not higher than 3.12 (for the adaptabilityity of the psycopg2-binary), preferably 3.11
 - Git
-- PostgreSQL 12 or higher
+- PostgreSQL 12 or higher, preferably 16
-- Internet connection for API access
+- Internet connectionon for API access
 - Google Gemini API key (for AI-assisted trading features)

 ### Installation